 Staying at home is a great opportunity to begin teaching your toddler to read.
 Researchers have found that reading to your child can increase their vocabulary and reading skills which will lead them to have advanced skills when they first start school.
 In addition, reading a bed-time story to your toddler provides excellent bonding time and can teach your child that reading can be fun.
 Choose books with bright colourful illustrations and simple stories to keep your toddler interested.

 9. Giving Your Toddler a Bath

 Having to stay at home means you can’t go to the pool or spend a day at the beach.
 Letting your toddler spend time playing in the bath maybe the next best thing.
 This indoor activity for toddlers means you don’t have to worry about sunscreen or life-jackets, just give them some toys to play with and let them splash around.
+Our Cherub Baby Silicone Suction Bath Toys are sure to keep your toddler occupied with hours of fun.
 After all the finger painting and baking this is a good way to combine playtime and bath time!

 10. Taking a Nap

 With all these indoor activities for toddlers, don’t forget to let your toddler take a nap!
 You’re little one needs to sleep between 12-14 hours a day.
 Make sure your toddler takes a nap during the day, and not too close to bedtime as this may disrupt their night time sleep.
 Letting your toddler take a nap will ensure that your get a welcome breather too.